FAFSA Lesson Plan: The Case for Lessons in Financial Aid

-In my semester Financial Literacy course offered for grades 10-12 students, paying for college is a common topic of discussion.
+In my semester Financial Literacy course offered to students in grades 10-12, paying for college is a common topic of discussion.
 I focus on FAFSA as one of the first steps in financing college because my school averages about 80% going on to either a community college or four-year university following high school graduation.
-The Financing Higher Education lesson in EVERFI – Financial Literacy serves as an introduction to FAFSA, leading to the utilization of the FAFSA website (https://fafsa.ed.gov), applying for a FSA ID, and finally the actual completion of the FAFSA application.
-The FAFSA process can be difficult for students to grasp, so it’s essential for educators to familiarize themselves with its specific terminology and documentation before introducing the concept.
+The Financing Higher Education lesson in EVERFI – Financial Literacy serves as an introduction to FAFSA, leading to the utilization of the FAFSA website (https://fafsa.ed.gov), applying for an FSA ID, and finally the actual completion of the FAFSA application.
+The FAFSA process can be difficult for students to grasp, so it’s essential that educators familiarize themselves with its specific terminology and documentation before introducing the concept.

-For me, explicitly teaching about FAFSA is extremely important because completing a FAFSA every year is required in order to receive, and continue to receive, financial aid including scholarships, grants, student loans (subsidized and unsubsidized), and work study for anyone attending a 2-year or 4-year college or university.
+For me, explicitly teaching about FAFSA and incorporating FAFSA lesson plans into my curriculum are extremely important because completing a FAFSA every year is required in order to receive, and to continue to receive, financial aid, including scholarships, grants, student loans (subsidized and unsubsidized), and work study for anyone attending a 2- or 4-year college or university.
 I stress to my students the maintenance and payoff involved in keeping their finances in order, especially for higher education.

 Help Parents Understand

-In attendance are local college financial aid counselors who are available to answer specific questions the parents might have.
-For this year’s seniors, who will be attending college in 2019-2020, the FAFSA application will open October 1, 2018 and parents will utilize their 2017 tax form when filling it out.
+In attendance are local college financial aid counselors who are available to answer specific questions that parents might have.
+For this year’s seniors who will be attending college in 2019-2020, the FAFSA application will open October 1, 2018, and parents will utilize their 2017 tax form when filling it out.

 Bring These Strategies to Your School

-Using a lesson like EVERFI’s Financing Higher Education Module in a personal finance class, during a specific class all seniors take (such as English), and/or with the parent/student college info night would be an excellent way to introduce FAFSA to those unfamiliar with it, without being overwhelming.
+Using a lesson like EVERFI’s Financing Higher Education Module in a personal finance class, during a specific class all seniors take (such as English), as part of a FAFSA lesson plan, and/or at the parent/student college info night is an excellent way to introduce FAFSA to those unfamiliar with it, without being overwhelming.

 Cecilia Gray is an EVERFI Teacher Ambassador from Arkansas.
 She is in her 23rd year in education and currently teaches high school Family & Consumer Sciences.
 In addition to teaching FACS, she has also taught 6th and 7th-grade mathematics and is a licensed school counselor.
 She is currently serving as the Career and Technical Education Content Lead Teacher for Arch Ford Cooperative.